 E1S1 David Sedaris

 David Sedaris––one of the best-known American humor writers and radio personalities––has written extensively about his time in France.
 No one skewers the French like he does.
-He's written about our language, especially our weird gendered words, living in a village at Normandy, and shopping at unusual Parisian boutiques.
+He's written about our language, especially our weird gendered words, living in a village in Normandy, and shopping at unusual Parisian boutiques.
 He came to my apartment one afternoon and we talked about his French teacher (15:40), the different types of humor on each side of the Atlantic (2:43), his love for certain French words (16:44), our health care system (25:15), and his dislike for the French habit of kissing (29:57).

 The below notes are designed to enrich the listener's experience by further explaining the more obscure French references mentioned throughout the show.